AdobeDocs/platform-learn.en/help/tutorial-website-implementation/overview.md

 ## About tags

-The tags feature of Adobe Experience Platform Data Collection is the next generation of website tag and mobile SDK management capabilities from Adobe.
+The tags feature of Adobe Experience Platform is the next generation of website tag and mobile SDK management capabilities from Adobe.
 Tags gives customers a simple way to deploy and manage all of the analytics, marketing, and advertising solutions necessary to power relevant customer experiences.
 There is no additional charge for Tags.
 It is available for any Adobe Experience Cloud customer.

 Tags for websites allows you to centrally manage all of the JavaScript related to analytics, marketing, and advertising solutions used on your desktop and mobile sites.
 For example, if you deploy Adobe Analytics, tags will manage the AppMeasurement JavaScript library, populate variables, and fire requests.